 The rest of the photos are a tour of our space.
 Here are our circle time display and our writing area.
-You can see Mother Goose Time materials throughout our room.
+You can see Experience Curriculum materials throughout our room.

 Another view of our room from the writing area.
 Our letter F foxes are hanging on the mobile.
 The sticks in the can are alphabet sticks from the Alphabet House theme in June.